SIPp/sipp/docs/installation.rst

 + On Linux, SIPp is provided in the form of source code.
 You will need to compile SIPp to actually use it.

-+ Pre-requisites to compile SIPp are :
++ Pre-requisites to compile SIPp are:

     + C++ Compiler
     + curses or ncurses library